dstearle/shrimp-king/README.md

 **To Do List:**

 - Navbar:
-- About Section: Add portfolio picture, style area
+- About Section: style area
-- Dashboard Section:Find appropriate background
+- Dashboard Section:
 - Inventory Section:
 - Market Section:
 - Misc: